benlewsey27/React-Weather-App/docs/deployment.md

 ## Initial Setup

-To prepare the kubernetes environment, complete the following steps:
+To prepare the kubernetes environment, complete the following steps from the `sample-deployment` directory:

 1. Create a namespace to hold the resources